istiuak-0/iocraft/README.md

 ### `obtainNew` — Component-Scoped Instance

-Creates a fresh instance for each component that calls it.
-The instance is not shared with anything else.
-If the service defines lifecycle hook methods, they are automatically bound to the component that resolved it.
+Returns a fresh instance of the given service each time it is called.

+> Like `obtain`, it returns a facade, so destructured properties remain reactive.

 ```vue
 <script setup lang="ts">